Laws of Exponents in Algebra – Simple Rules with Examples

 Example:

-2. Quotient of Powers Rule
+2. Quotient Rule (Division of Powers)

 When dividing powers with the same base, subtract the exponents.